This post is also available in: Nederlands

 Every year, millions of tourists visit the popular Golden circle near Reykjavik.
 It’s beautiful but can get very crowded.
 Did you know there is a Diamond Circle too?
-The Diamond Circle is on the opposite side of the island, in northwest Iceland.
+The Diamond Circle is on the opposite side of the island, in North Iceland.
 It’s near Lake Myvatn and Akureyri, Iceland’s second largest city and international airport.
 Waterfalls, canyons, geothermic hot springs, lava… the Diamond Circle has got it all!
 In this article you can read about the most breathtaking, must-see highlights of the Diamond Circle of Iceland, with references to more detailed articles about certain specific spots.

 Diamond Circle day trip